jannisdemel/Tut0/README.md

 Copilot Chat, you can often verify this by checking the response references for `.github/copilot-instructions.md`.

+### More advanced agent features

+There are many useful agent features that we will not cover in the tutorial because of time: agent skills, MCP servers, custom tools, cloud coding agents, and larger multi-agent workflows.
+You do not need these for Tutorium 0, but they are good topics to explore later.
+Most of them are well-documented in <https://docs.github.com/en/copilot>.

 ## Optional tools for existing subscriptions

 ### If you already have ChatGPT